Jayashreerao15/Data-Warehouse-Design-for-E-commerce-Environments/README.md

 ### AIM:
 ```
-You will be constructing a data warehouse for a retail e-commerce store in this project.
-You would also be expected to answer
+To construct a data warehouse for a retail e-commerce store in this project.
+You would also be expected to answer a few
-a few particular issues about pricing optimization and inventory allocation in terms of design and implementation.
+particular issues about pricing optimization and inventory allocation in terms of design and implementation.
 In this
 project, you'll be attempting to answer the following two questions:

 -	Were the higher-priced items more prevalent in some markets?